 (If you like this blog, please share it.
 Thanks!)

 In an article earlier this year for the Content Marketing Institute, digital marketing guru Sujan Patel makes a compelling case for earning the “trust factor” in content.
 I strongly agree that this is an overlooked value – if your target audience doesn’t consider your content as particularly credible, they’ll stop reading it.
+And we can’t assume trust as a given.
+In fact, more than two of every five Americans find brands and companies less truthful today than 20 years ago, according to research from McCann’s Truth Central.

 Patel suggested the following steps to gain an audience’s trust: Don’t mislead.
 Tell personal stories.
 Respond to reader comments in a way that shows you’re listening to them.
 Get a respected authority to share your articles, and even contribute to them.